-Originally staged in 2016 to sold out audiences, Invertigo Dance Theatre's After It Happened receives a timely encore presentation.
+Originally staged in 2016 to sold out audiences, Invertigo Dance Theatre's After It Happened joins the Ford Theaters video line up of encore performances.
 Set in the aftermath of a natural disaster, the work considers how a community rebuilds and scavenges for signs of hope and resilience.
-When originally presented, the work suggested a natural disaster, maybe an earthquake or flood.
-A pandemic that has snatched a half million Americans and millions more around the world was not in the thinking.
-With the current tragedy front and center, not over, but maybe headed toward containment, After It Happened offers a thoughtful consideration through dance that suggests ways to create and build a new normal.
+With the current tragic pandemic possibly headed toward containment, After It Happened offers a thoughtful consideration through dance that suggests ways to create and build a new normal.
 Free with reservation at The Ford or Invertigo Dance Theatre.